alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 <img id="knowledge-img" src="./images/webpack-module.png">
 </div>

-As the image shows, the requests dropped to a measly eight, and the page loaded in ~434ms.
+As the image shows, the requests dropped to a measly eight, and the total page size is now 53.1 KB.

 This is good, but we could do better.
 Notice upon inspecting the _app.bundle.js_ file that components are loaded that aren't used on the page, like _v-page-two_ and _v-img-container_.